 Purpose of Position:

-This position is responsible for managing Arts Education programs, including Artists in Schools (AIS) residency program, August Arts Camp, Shoreline Jazz Camp, Adult Workshop and hands-on art at the Arts Festival.
+This position is responsible for managing Arts Education programs, including Artists in Schools (AIS) residency program, Summer & One-day Camps, Adult Workshop and hands-on art at the Arts Festival.

 Shoreline Public Schools, Shoreline Public Schools Foundation, City of Shoreline, City of Lake Forest Park, YMCA.